At Dayspring Pens, we’re big fans of taking notes by hand. However, the pen you use can make or break your experience.

 It’s one of the most affordable high-quality fountain pens on the market, and it writes better than most pens that are double or triple its price.

 One of the things I really like is how springy the nib is without actually just bending right back and/or breaking.
-It’s such a nice quality in a fountain pen and makes writing really enjoyable.
+It’s such a nice quality in a fountain pen and makes note taking really enjoyable.

 This multi-functional twist-action pen features a black ballpoint, a red ballpoint, a mechanical pencil, and a stylus writing tip for touch screens all in one pen.

-The ability to switch between the black and the red pen instantly makes it perfect for grading papers!
+However, the ability to switch between the black and the red pen instantly makes it perfect for grading papers or fancy note taking.

 With every twist of the pen, the writing tip cycles between the ballpoints and the mechanical pencil.
-The stylus can be attached to the cap end of the pen.
+Additionally, the stylus can be attached to the cap end of the pen.

 All this makes the Tech3+ an all-in-one pen, saving you both money and time.